SameerFulzele/Tweet-based-price-performance/README.md

-# check-pump
-Saving the price performance of a coin after news coming from twitter.
+# Saving the price performance of a coin after news coming from twitter.

 .env format: